How Much to Lay Laminate Flooring in 2025?

 The average cost you can expect to pay for laminate flooring will depend on the size of the job and the type of laminate flooring you choose to install.

 The price to install laminate flooring in a small room (around 4m x 3m) would fall in between £500-£1,500.
-A medium-sized room (around 20m2) would cost around £1,000-£2,500, and large room (around 30m2) would cost £2,000-£3,500 on average.
+A medium-sized room (around 20m²) would cost around £1,000-£2,500, and large room (around 30m²) would typically cost £2,000-£3,500.
+The final costs will depend on the materials used and if any additional work is required.

-Laminate Flooring Prices
+Laminate Flooring Fitting Prices

 The table below shows the laminate flooring installation costs for different sized rooms: